Herman Haupt: Postbellum

 Haupt became wealthy from investments in railroads, mining, and Pennsylvania real estate, but eventually lost most of his fortune, in part due to political complications involving the completion of the Hoosac Tunnel.
 He and his wife purchased a small resort hotel at Mountain Lake in Giles County, Virginia.
 He invented a drilling machine that won the highest prize of the Royal Polytechnic Society of Great Britain and was the first to prove the practicability of transporting oil in pipes.

 Haupt also authored several papers and books: Hints on Bridge Building (1840), The General Theory of Bridge Construction (1851), Plan for the Improvement of the Ohio River (1855), Military Bridges (1864) and Reminiscences (1901).

 Death and legacy

 Haupt died of a heart attack at age 88 in Jersey City, New Jersey, stricken while traveling on the Pennsylvania Railroad in a Pullman car named "Irma" on a journey from New York to Philadelphia.
 He is buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
 His son Lewis M. Haupt was a noted civil engineer and professor.
+In 1974, the Thetford Center Covered Bridge was added to the National Register of Historic Places as a prime surviving example of a Haupt truss bridge.